 Victoria accounts for approximately 22% of Australia's economic activity.
 The state is now experiencing an unemployment rate of 6.9%, which is forecast to rise to 11% by the September quarter.
-This is likely to increase further than forecast, following the conclusion of the JobKeeper program in September 2020.
-Recently imposed Stage 3: Stay Home restrictions across Metropolitan Melbourne and Mitchell Shire are likely to weaken the economic outlook for Victoria.
+This is likely to increase further than forecast, as a result of the prolonged economic downturn.
+Recently imposed Stage 4: Stay Home restrictions across Metropolitan Melbourne and Mitchell Shire are likely to weaken the economic outlook for Victoria.

 In response to the impact of COVID-19 on businesses, the Federal and Victorian State Governments have provided a range of economic support programs and initiatives to assist businesses.
 Although a necessary support for most businesses, many of these programs are due to conclude across the September and December quarters.

-Murrindindi Shire Council is currently in Stage 2: Stay Safe restrictions as at 8 July 2020.
-This means for Murrindindi residents and business owners, there are five reasons to leave home: shopping for food and supplies, medical care and caregiving, exercise and recreation, study and work (if unable to from home) and visiting friends and relatives (allowance for up to 5 visitors in the home in addition to household members).
-Restaurants and cafes can resume dine-in service for up to 20 people per space, and licensed venues can serve alcohol without food with table service.
-Accommodation businesses can reopen, ensuring they are adhering to density restrictions, do not host multiple groups in the same rooms, and booking groups are only up to 20 people.
+Murrindindi Shire Council is currently in Stage 3: Stay Home restrictions as at 5 August 2020.
+This means for Murrindindi residents and business owners, there are four reasons to leave home: shopping for food and supplies, medical care and caregiving, exercise and recreation and study and work (if unable to from home).
+Restaurants and cafes remain open for takeaway only.
+Accommodation businesses are closed and all recreation and cultural facilities remain closed.